-♥ DAILY LOVE TIP – Friday October 14, 2011
+♥LOVE TIP – Friday October 14, 2011

 There’s a strong theme that I have actually been promoting and it is also showing up on many people’s pages and over and over again in emails I receive and as part of promotions across many different topics – relationships, parenting, psychological theory, health and wellness, marketing, business and so on……

 I watched the following video this morning which is part of one of the most popular voted stories in a Facebook Reader’s Digest contest.
-It is about a small dog called Chase which the pound called unadoptable.
+It is about a small dog called Chase which the pound called “un-adoptable”.
 They said that years of physical and mental abuse prevented her from being “normal”……..

-What I see is fairly consistent and constant stroking and patting of her and them holding her close and tenderly……
+What I see is fairly consistent and constant stroking and patting of her and holding her close and tenderly……

 Yet how many people ‘hang in there’ with even the people close to them when they are ‘snarling and biting and attacking’ or withdrawing or quite simply just showing bad behaviour?

-My belief is all bad behaviour is because of years of physical and mental abuse which prevents people from being “normal” and what they need most is our attention, compassion, understanding, validation and unconditional acceptance and caring.
+My belief is all bad behaviour is because of some sort of repetition of ‘physical and mental abuse’ which prevents people from being ‘normal’ and what they need most is our attention, compassion, understanding, validation and unconditional acceptance and caring.

 I believe that ‘we are all doing the best we can until we find a better way’ and that our behaviours are the best we can do to protect ourselves.
-And the ways we defend ourselves are our “survival “strategies” – the ways we learned to protect ourselves when we were at risk when we were younger….
+And all the ways we defend ourselves are our “survival “strategies” – that is, the ways we learned to protect ourselves when we were at risk when we were younger….

 As Rob Fisher in “Experiential Psychotherapy with Couples” so eloquently states: